borisdev/resume/resume_monster.md

 - To build cognitive empathy, I labeled several hundred sentences.
 As a result, I identified convoluted annotation guidelines as the root cause of our poor labeling quality.

-I led the Senior Data Scientist and the subject-matter expert.

-- I added the subject-matter expert to our team.
 - The technical vision I set for the data scientist and I was to launch an MVP in six months by discovering "low-hanging fruit" that could scale back the machine learning effort.
 This resulted in scaling back our machine learning